Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Request-Then-Access Protocol

 We next consider the case where sensor $u$ sends a request frame.
-Given $\alpha$ sensors sending request frames, let ${\Phi _\alpha }$ denote the number of sensors (among the $\alpha$ sensors) that do not choose the same request slot as sensor $u$.
+Given $\alpha$ sensors sending requests, let ${\Phi _\alpha }$ denote the number of sensors (among the $\alpha$ sensors) that do not choose the same request slot as sensor $u$.
 The PMF of ${\Phi _\alpha }$ is

 Given ${\Phi _\alpha } = {\varphi _\alpha }$, the number of successfully contended sensors in the case where sensor $u$ sends a request frame but that is corrupted has a PMF